 Air fryers come in various shapes and forms, but basically, Dang explains, "it's an appliance with a small space so you can circulate hot air.
 With deep frying you're able to get oil around the surface area and this is the same thinking, just with air.”
 And thanks to the air circulation, “there's much more evenness in cooking,” she says.
 “I compare it to a really good oven versus deep frying ... you get that crispy/crunchy on the outside and chewy inside perfect sweet spot.”
 Throw something — practically anything — in and you can heat it up really fast and evenly, she says.

 If it sounds too good to be true, there is a drawback.
-Air fryers are small.
-You won't be making eight servings of anything for a dinner party.
-But cooking for two or one or in a couple of batches?
+Most air fryers are on the smaller side.
+You won't be making eight servings of anything for a dinner party like you do in your oven.
+But cooking for two or in a couple of batches?
 You're golden.

 Roll out mini pizzas that can fit into your air fryer.
 Place into basket and then top with sauce, cheese, and toppings, and air-fry for 10 to 12 minutes.
 (You can also heat up frozen individual pizzas much more quickly than waiting for an oven to pre-heat, and they're much crispier than if you microwave them!)